Jaromír Jágr: Avangard Omsk (2008–2011)

 On 3 July 2008, Jágr, an unrestricted free agent for the first time in his career, was informed by Rangers general manager Glen Sather that the club would not offer him a new contract.
-Sather admitted that the two sides never engaged in detailed negotiations for a new contract, and that after many months of speculation, Jágr was "seriously considering" going to Russia to finish his career, despite offers from other NHL teams.
+Sather admitted that the two sides never engaged in detailed negotiations for a new contract and that after many months of speculation, Jágr was "seriously considering" going to Russia to finish his career despite offers from other NHL teams.
 Jágr expressed a desire to possibly finish out his career at his father's club, HC Kladno.
 On 4 July, Jágr agreed to a two-year contract with Avangard Omsk of the Kontinental Hockey League (KHL); the contract was reported to pay Jágr the equivalent of US$5 million annually.

 Jágr was named Avangard's captain on 30 January 2009.
 As a member of Avangard, Jágr was sitting next to Alexei Cherepanov, a first-round pick of the New York Rangers, who died during a game against Vityaz Chekhov.
 They were discussing the past shift when the 19-year-old Cherepanov collapsed onto Jágr on the bench at the Ice Hockey Center 2004 in Chekov.

-In April 2009, Jágr publicly stated an interest in returning to the NHL, stating that he really just needed a break from the pressures of an 82-game NHL schedule.
+In April 2009, Jágr publicly stated an interest in returning to the NHL, stating that he needed a break from the pressures of an 82-game NHL schedule.
 Jágr, who claimed to have lost 15 pounds since his last NHL season, and who was "practicing a lot harder than [he] ever did in [his] life", stated that he would be interested in joining the Edmonton Oilers because of the interest they showed in July 2008.
 However, following the expiration of his initial contract with Avangard, Jágr signed a new contract with Avangard for the 2010–11 season.

-Philadelphia Flyers, Dallas Stars, and Boston Bruins (2011–2013)
+Philadelphia Flyers (2011–2012)

-On 1 July 2011, Jágr returned to the NHL, but rather than signing with his original NHL team in Pittsburgh, he signed a one-year, $3.3 million contract with the Philadelphia Flyers, the Penguins' cross-state rival.
+On 1 July 2011, Jágr returned to the NHL, signing a one-year, $3.3 million contract with Pittsburgh's cross-state rival, the Philadelphia Flyers.
 He scored his 1,600th NHL point during his debut game with the Flyers, assisting on a Claude Giroux goal as the Flyers won their season opener 2–1 over the Boston Bruins on 6 October 2011.
 Typically playing on the first line with Giroux and Scott Hartnell, Jágr was among the top scorers during the start of the 2011–12 season.
 He scored his first and second goals as a Flyer on 24 October against the Toronto Maple Leafs.
 On 29 October 2011, against the Carolina Hurricanes, he scored his 650th and 651st NHL goals.
 He scored his only goal of the 2012 playoffs during Philadelphia's series against Pittsburgh.
 The Flyers were eliminated by the New Jersey Devils, who would ultimately become the 2012 Eastern Conference champions.